Insurance for the self-employed; what coverage do you entrepreneurs need?

 For both short-term and long-term disability policies, there may be stipulations and conditions that will prevent you from coverage.
 We’ve broken down how disability insurance coverage works in Canada if you’d like to read about how these policies can provide coverage in your time of need.
-If you have further questions about disability insurance or you’re ready to set up a policy to secure your financial future, speak to one of our advisors today!
+If you have further questions about disability insurance, wonder how much disability insurance costs, or you’re ready to set up a policy to secure your financial future, speak to one of our advisors today!

 What kind of life insurance is best for the self-employed?